rhulse/letter2ed/README.md

 stratified by age group and time period.
 This directly measures the population change effects Gibson is trying to model.

-While calculation of New Zealand’s cumulative excess mortality for 2020-2022 can vary by a couple of percentage points depending on the exact method, using a death rates by age (standardised) method the Institute of Actuaries finds New Zealand’s excess mortality from week 10 2020 to the end of 2022 to be -4% (that there are 4% fewer deaths than would be expected based on pre-COVID-19 trends)[^5].
+The calculation of New Zealand’s cumulative excess mortality for 2020-2022 can vary by a couple of percentage points depending on the exact method used.
+When we apply the death rates by age (standardised) method used by the Institute of Actuaries, we find New Zealand’s excess mortality from week 10 2020 to the end of 2022 to be -4%.
+That means 4% fewer deaths than would be expected based on pre-COVID-19 trends)[^5].

 The Our World in Data graph, and the Karlinsky and Kobak method that